forrestxu123/Android-Framework-System-Design/README.md

     - Isolation of Components:
 Different layers in Android are designed to operate independently and are isolated from each other.
     - Adaptability to Evolving Threats:
-The utilization of diverse security layers empowers Android to evolve in response to emerging security threats.
-As new challenges arise, Android's architecture can be flexibly updated to integrate supplementary security measures without causing disruption to the entire system.
+The capability to adjust to new security threats originates from the utilization of diverse security layers.
+These layers collaborate to provide a dynamic defense mechanism.
+As challenges evolve, Android can flexibly update its architecture, integrating additional security measures without disrupting the entire system.

 Android's security architecture includes the following layers of protection:
 - Android Compatibility Test: Ensures that Android devices meet compatibility standards, providing a consistent and secure user experience.